sandwichfarm/encoded-entities/README.md

 # encoded-entities

-Unofficial NIP-19 encoded entities for Nostr.
+UNofficial NIP-19 encoded entities that I use.
 This library provides encoding and decoding functions for various Nostr entity types using bech32 encoding.

 ## Installation